TheEpic0ne/HelpDatblockCom/docs/datearth.md

 6.2 Looting towns.
 If a town enters a ruined state, the town may be looted of containers and valuable blocks.
 Valuable blocks are ore and mineral blocks, enchanting tables, bookshelves, beacons, conduits, ender chests, anvils, and brewing stands.
 Blocks can be destroyed in ruined towns, but blocks may only be broken to get through barriers such as doors or walls to valuables.
 Any excessive or unnecessary breaking will be punished.
 The ruined state lasts 24 hours whereafter the town is fully deleted.
 The first to claim the town again is the rightful owner of the town.

-6.3.
-Defences in wilderness.
+6.3 Defences in wilderness.
 The attacking nation is allowed to construct small walls at the siege zone to protect themselves from ranged attacks.
 It is not allowed to build any construction that hinders reaching the siege zone or players in the zone.

 6.4 Fair wars.
 Any use of bugs or unintended behavior to gain an advantage in a siege will be punished.
 Use common sense or ask staff if unsure.

+6.5 If you do not have a military rank, you are not allowed under any circumstances whatsoever to participate in a siege, meaning even accidental cases will be punished.

 ### Miscellaneous